 Present = IoT.
 Perhaps, the formula is too optimistic, but I can strongly say that IoT is no longer a buzzword, but reality.
 It’s the most transforming technological innovation since the mobile implementation to provide service.

 After the first three industrial revolutions were focused on manufacturing (mechanization, mass production, automation), it’s difficult for manufacturers to acknowledge the differences in the Fourth Industrial Revolution.
 Manufacturers become service providers, and API becomes the central point of competition.

 Yes, manufacturers are the beginning of everything.
 When someone asks me whether we are ready for IoT, I say that we are prepared as much as the tools that Tasker will have to use are ready.

 Now about the present.
-Today, the coffee machine says how much coffee beans or plastic cups left in the machine, a tractor can tell when it needs oils changed, and conditioning and ventilation system warns about a broken fan.
+Today, the coffee machine says how many coffee beans or plastic cups left in the machine, a tractor can tell when it needs oils changed, and the conditioning and ventilation system warns about a broken fan.
 The only thing we, FSM stakeholders, need is for them to talk and that all manufacturers would understand that silence is in the past.
 Later on, it’s our job to direct remote engineers to damages and explain how to eliminate them.
 We plan for him, we calculate for him, we record for him, and we report for him.